Wednesday, August 13, 2025

 “But why?
 What is there to see and do?” she asked, incredulously.

-Thankfully, like every other town, Wubu had the usual well-stocked supermarket located in the basement of its shopping mall, where I was able to get my supplies of yoghurt, milk and a couple of German beers.
-After dinner I was so exhausted I dozed off in the armchair of my hotel room, waking with a start at 2.30am and wondering where the hell I was.
+Thankfully, like every other town, Wubu had the usual well-stocked supermarket located in the basement of its shopping mall, where I was able to get my supplies of yoghurt, milk and bread.
+After dinner I was so exhausted I dozed off in the armchair of my hotel room, waking with a start at 2.30am wondering where the hell I was.

 It was good to be back on the river, because the cycling was for the most part easy on level roads and with little traffic.
 The next day passed in a relaxed blur of sunny weather, pedalling along the rediscovered ‘Yellow River Number One Tourist Road’ which ran along the eastern bank of the river.
 I’m not sure what happened to it between Hukou and Wubu.